volvap/Client-Server-Chat/README.md

 # PyChat

 Console client server chat based on sockets.
+Current version works only on the local network.

 ## Motivation